1. Introduction

 All meters, service connections, wires, transformers and other equipment furnished by HMLP shall be, and remain, the property of HMLP.
 Customers shall provide space for and exercise proper care to protect the property of HMLP on its premises, and in the event of loss or damage to the property of HMLP arising from the neglect by the Customer, the cost of the necessary repairs or replacements shall be paid by the Customer.

-Missing meters will be billed to the Customer, or their agent, in the amount of $50 plus the cost of the meter to cover administrative, equipment and installation costs.
+NOTE: Missing meters will be billed to the Customer, or their agent, in the amount of $50 plus the cost of the meter to cover administrative, equipment and installation costs.
 Additionally, HMLP will estimate the electricity usage for the period the meter has been missing and bill the Customer accordingly.

 Print